A1ex-21/My_Portfolio/Cumulative_Case_Studies/TikTok/NLP_Tokenization/NLP_Introduction.md

 ## Notebooks

-There will be 2 Notebooks produced with NLP via Tokenization, these are:
+There will be 2 NLP Pipelines produced with NLP via Tokenization, these are:

 * [Tiktok_Predictive_Model_Development_NLP_1.ipynb](/TikTok/Course%206/Portfolio/NLP/Tiktok_Predictive_Model_Development_NLP_1.ipynb)
 * [TikTok_Predictive_Model_Development-NLP-2.ipynb](/TikTok/Course%206/Portfolio/NLP/Tiktok_Predictive_Model_Development_NLP_2.ipynb)

 **NLP_1** will be where the `CountVectorizer` is fitted to the whole data before splitting the data into training, validation and testing sets.

-**NLP_2** will be where the `CountVectorizer` is fitted to the training set only and then transformed on the validation and test set with the same fitted vectorizer.
+**NLP_2** (Industry Standard) will be where the `CountVectorizer` is fitted to the training set only and then transformed on the validation and test set with the same fitted vectorizer.

 In both Notebooks, the champion Model produced slightly better, with NLP_2 performing the ever so slightly best.